-The Spanish/Dutch feature Buñuel in the Labyrinth of Turtles won the 2019 European Animated Feature Award in Berlin.
+Buñuel in the Labyrinth of Turtles Wins at the European Film Awards 2019

 Another victory for Spain in the European film awards.
 After the Another Day of Life by Raul de la Fuente & Damian Nenow (a Spanish/Polish/Belgian/Germany/Hungarian production) won the European Film Award for 2018, it was really the time for the new 2D animation Buñuel in the Labyrinth of Turtles to win the European Animated Feature 2019 Award.